saleor/saleor-docs/docs/dashboard/configuration/products.md

 ## Product types

+This page allows you to define the type of products you sell.
+A product type is a kind of a template upon which the specific products are then created.
+Multiple products can use the same Product Type.
+Defining templates (Product Types) makes adding products much easier.

-In this page you can define the type of products you sell and organize them into groups.
-The Product Types list shows the type of product, an information if it is a physical or digital product, and which tax applies to its sale.
+The list displayed on the Product Types page shows the names of existing product types, information if a product type has a physical or digital form, and which tax applies to its sale.

 The Create Product Page consist of the following cards: